npgrosser/autowired/README.md

 pip install autowired
 ```

-## Dependency Injection Without a Framework
+## Core Principles

-Dependency Injection is a simple but powerful pattern that aids in decoupling components.
-However, it doesn't
+[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is a simple yet powerful concept designed to
-necessarily require a
+improve the decoupling of components in code.
+Although
+it's often associated with certain frameworks, its implementation doesn’t necessarily require one.

-framework for implementation.
-Python already provides some tools that are a perfect fit for implementing dependency
+Python's standard library already provides the necessary tools for implementing Dependency Injection (DI).
-injection.
-A simple pattern that often works well is using a central context class to manage the dependencies between
+One approach involves defining a central context class, which manages the dependencies between components.
+These
+components are
-components, exposing components as properties of the context class.
-For defining singletons, the `cached_property`
+presented as properties of this context class, each tying to the others during instantiation.

-decorator, part of the Python standard library, can be used.
-This decorator caches the result of property methods,
-making it ideal for implementing the singleton pattern.
+Typically, it's preferable for multiple components to share the same instance (often called
+a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern)) of a specific
+dependency.
+In such cases, Python’s built-in `cached_property` decorator is an ideal solution.
+It functions by saving
+the result of a property's initial call and then returns this cached value for any subsequent calls.
+This effectively provides all that's needed for a simple form of Dependency Injection in Python.

-Here's a simple example:
+Let's look at a simple example:

 ```python
 from dataclasses import dataclass